North Carolina police probe arson, graffiti threat at Republican office

 "Animals representing Hillary Clinton and Dems in North Carolina just firebombed our office in Orange County because we are winning," he said on Twitter.

 Registered Democrats far outnumber Republicans in Orange County, according to elections board data.
-President Barack Obama won 70 percent of the vote there in the 2012 presidential election.

-Despite those statistics and the divisive nature of this year's presidential race, local Republicans said the incident took them by surprise.

-They remained undeterred, however, starting the clean-up at their strip-mall headquarters and getting back to work on Monday in a bus being used as a mobile office.
+Republicans said the incident took them by surprise but left them undeterred as they started clean-up efforts at their strip-mall headquarters and worked in a bus being used as a temporary mobile office.

-"We're not going to be intimated, we're not going to be cowed," Woodhouse said.
+"We're not going to be intimated; we're not going to be cowed," Woodhouse said.

+On Monday, the Arizona Republican Party headquarters in Phoenix was evacuated for about two hours after a bomb threat was left by phone.
+Police said nothing was found during a search of the premises.

+Party officials said the call was received from an adult male at about 3:15 p.m. local time saying there was a bomb in the building and for occupants to get out.

-(Additional reporting by Doina Chiacu in Washington; Editing by G Crosse and Leslie Adler)
+Additional reporting by Doina Chiacu in Washington and David Schwartz in Phoenix; Editing by Dan Whitcomb and Lisa Shumaker